ottolote/TTK4145/exercises/Ex01-Intro/README.md

 (Remember to use all the resources at your disposal.
 Asking the internet isn't a form of "cheating", it's a way of learning.)

  - What is concurrency?
 What is parallelism?
 What's the difference?
+    - *Concurrency is two or more tasks running simultaniously with overlapping time, not nescessarily at the same instant*
+    - *Parallellism is two or more tasks running literally at the same time, like in a multicore processor*
  - Why have machines become increasingly multicore in the past decade?
  - What kinds of problems motivates the need for concurrent execution?
 (Or phrased differently: What problems do concurrency help in solving?)
  - Does creating concurrent programs make the programmer's life easier?
 Harder?
 Maybe both?
 (Come back to this after you have worked on part 4 of this exercise)